flrs/spark_exam_dump_landing_page/exampleSite/content/english/_index.md

     content: Access an expert-written question pool you cannot find anywhere else!
   - name: Detailed Explanations
     icon: fas fa-search-plus
-    content: Learn with with detailed explanations of correct and incorrect anwers!
+    content: Learn with detailed explanations of correct and incorrect answers!
   - name: Realistic Syllabus
     icon: fas fa-book
     content: Study all topics from the certification syllabus of the real Databricks